jlinoff/pam/README.md

 ### Reasons to consider using PAM

-As mentioned in the previous section, I wrote _PAM_ provide some features I wanted and to address some concerns I had with existing approaches.
+As mentioned in the previous section, I wrote _PAM_ to provide some features I wanted and to address some concerns I had with existing approaches.
 This section lists those concerns and features in the each of reasons presented below.